Data Modifiers

 How to add the modifier?

-To add the modifier, you need to specify it in the options of the connector.
+To add the modifier, specify it in the connector options.

 connector: {type: 'CSV',id: 'connector-id',options: {//... other optionsdataModifier: {type: 'Math' // or 'Invert'|'Math' etc,// additional modifier options}}}